London Gold Cup Preview, Tips, Runners & Trends

 What the expert says...

-Between 2006-2024, eight of the winners went directly to Royal Ascot, five of those went on to run in the King George V Stakes without success, however, two of those three heading to the Hampton Court Stakes went on to win with Cannock Chase (2014) and Time Test (2015) and third of those Kings Gambit (2024) was runner-up.
+Between 2006 and 2025, eight of the winners went directly to Royal Ascot; five of those went on to run in the King George V Stakes without success; however, two of those three heading to the Hampton Court Stakes went on to win with Cannock Chase (2014) and Time Test (2015), and the third, King's Gambit (2024), was runner-up.

 Andy Powell - Horse Racing Betting Expert - OLBG.com